 When we consider foot strike pattern as more of an expression of how the body above is moving, and how it is natural for us all to alter foot strike for a given situation, it should be easy to see why a whole-body approach to running gait re-education is essential.

 The foot and ankle is as complex in its movements as it is, so that it can adapt for our walking or running progression across almost any given terrain, providing mobility and stability in each plane of motion where appropriate.
 Our feet, like our hands, are two of the most versatile tools our bodies have.
 Most of us who have run marathons for example, will have felt first-hand how foot strike changes slightly with fatigue (usually when cadence drops).
-Trail runners amongst us will be familiar with the concept of subconsciously picking a slightly foot strike for the given terrain.
+Trail runners amongst us will be familiar with the concept of subconsciously picking a constantly varying foot strike to suit the given terrain.

 The latter is a great example of the kind of variation I usually like to encourage in all runners.